In this KB

-Note: Before you upgrade your application to PHP 7, we recommend you to go through this article where we have explained about PHP 7 compatibility with different applications and services.
+Note: Before you upgrade your application to PHP 7.x, we recommend you to go through this guide where we have explained about PHP 7.x compatibility with different applications and services.

-Before upgrading the PHP version, please make sure that your applications hosted on the server are compatible with PHP7.
+Before upgrading the PHP version, please make sure that your applications hosted on the server are compatible with PHP7.x.
 Otherwise, your web applications may break due to this.

-To see the limitations of PHP 7 and supported apps, please visit this article.
+To see the limitations of PHP 7.x and supported apps, please visit this guide.

-It displays a warning popup message, click on “OK” button to initiate the process if your application(s) is fully compatible.
+You will see a warning popup message.
+Click on the OK button to initiate the process if your application(s) is fully compatible.

 It takes a few moments to upgrade the package.

 Close the editor and save info.php file.
-After that, open your application URL in your browser, e.g. www.your-app-url.com/info.php (replace your-app-URL with your application URL address).
+After that, open your application URL in your browser, such as www.your-app-url.com/info.php (replace your-app-URL with your application URL address).
 You should see the PHP version and its configuration information.